Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/04_constructors/constructors.rst

 The list does not have to contain all class members - if any of them already have an initializer defined in the class body, they can be skipped.
 If a member is present in the list, its initialization code simply overrides the default initializer.

+.. admonition:: info
+  :class: info

+  :cch:`const` members and reference members always have to be initialized.

 Initialization order
 ####################